-Robert Eisenmann is Machinery Advisor at BP Refining and Logistics Technology in Houston, Texas.
-He provides technical advice to the BP global refining to support business delivery, company strategy, industry direction, and technical assurance to support business decisions.
-He also promotes technology solutions and leads the development and implementation of best practices across the BP refineries.
-He also serves as an Engineering Technical Practices rotating equipment core team member.
+Robert Eisenmann is the BP Refining Machinery Advisor and Downstream Segment Engineering Technical Authority (SETA) with Refining Technology and Engineering based in Houston, Texas.
+He provides technical advice to the BP global refining portfolio to support business delivery, company strategy, industry direction, and technical assurance to support business decisions.
+He also promotes technology solutions and development and implementation of best practices across the BP refineries.
+He is currently the API 618 Chairman, API 692 Chairman, serves as a SME for BP’s Engineering Technical Practices and has been a member of the Texas A&M Turbomachinery Advisory Committee since 2012.
 Bob has over 20 years of experience in the industry.
 Bob graduated from Texas A&M University at Galveston in 1992 with a B.S. in Marine Engineering.
-He joined the TAC September, 2012.

 Francisco Gonzalez is a Principal Rotating Equipment Engineer for Cheniere Energy in Houston, Texas.
 Mr. Gonzalez has over 25 years of experience in Operations and Maintenance of Rotating Equipment.
 Cheniere Energy is currently building the first LNG export facility in the USA.
 The Sabine Pass LNG will operate (36) LM2500+G4 gas turbines driving GE refrigeration compressors and (6) LM2500+ Generators to power up the facility.
 Mr. Gonzalez primary responsibility is to provide operation, maintenance engineering departments with best practices in rotating equipment vibration monitoring, aerothermal performance monitoring, troubleshooting, overhaul, performance testing, gas turbine and compressor optimization, evaluating short term and long term reliability improvements for all rotating equipment and best practices in the installation and startup of rotating equipment.